forestdb/forestdb.org/models/bayesian-data-analysis.md

 ---
 layout: model
 title: Bayesian Data Analysis
+model-status: code
 model-language: church
 model-category: Bayesian Data Analysis
 ---

 By: Michael Henry Tessler and Noah D. Goodman

-In this book we are primarily concerned with probabilistic models of cognition: understanding inferences that people draw as Bayesian conditioning given a generative model that captures a persons models of the world.
+In this book we are primarily concerned with probabilistic models of cognition: understanding inferences that people draw as Bayesian conditioning given a generative model that captures a person's models of the world.
 Bayesian statistics are equally useful to us as scientists, when we are trying to understand what our data means about psychological hypotheses.
 This can become confusing: a particular modeling assumption can be something we hypothesize that people assume about the world, or can be something that we as scientists want to assume (but don't assume that people assume).
 A pithy way of saying this is that we can make assumptions about "Bayes in the head" or about "Bayes in the notebook".
 We will illustrate by considering cognitive models of randomness judgements, as explored in Chapter 5.

 Imagine that you are asked to judge whether a sequence of coin flips came from a fair coin or a trick (weighted) coin.
 The sequence "TTTTT" probably strikes you as almost certainly trick, while the sequence "THHTH" probably strikes you as likely coming from a fair coin.
 The sequence "HHHTT" may seem more ambiguous.
 Cognitive scientists like to confirm such intuitions, and explore the borderline cases in a quantitative way.
 So we did an experiment asking 30 participants to make this judgement for a number of different sequences.